| Aha! | #1 Productboard | #2 ProductLift | |

 Read more: 10 FeatureOS Alternatives

 Aha! is a comprehensive product management suite that includes roadmapping, idea management, and strategic planning.
-It's powerful but complex, with modular pricing starting at $39/user/month and a steep learning curve.
+Roadmaps starts at $59/user/month and now bundles Ideas Essentials, Whiteboards, and Knowledge.
+Aha!
+Discovery (customer interviews) is $39/user/month separately.

 Credit where it's due:

 Comprehensive roadmapping.
-The roadmap visualization, Gantt charts, and presentation modes are excellent for executive communication.
+The roadmap visualization, Gantt charts, dependency mapping, and presentation modes are excellent.
+For communicating complex product plans to executives, Aha! is best-in-class.

 Strategic planning.
-OKRs, strategic pillars, and portfolio views help large organizations align product work to company goals.
+OKRs, strategic pillars, portfolio views, and goal alignment help large organizations connect product work to company strategy.
+No feedback tool matches this depth.

 Wide integrations.
-Jira, GitHub, Azure DevOps, Salesforce—Aha! connects to enterprise tools.
+Jira, GitHub, Azure DevOps, Salesforce, Slack, and more.
+Aha! connects to the enterprise tool ecosystem.

 Consider alternatives if: